 We have made efforts to keep our prices affordable to make this experience accessible to all.
 The actual price takes into account the safety requirements, the fact that we employ more personnel when compared to other restaurants, and menu items made with fresh ingredients.
 The extra cost for this experience is approximately £15 per person when compared to a traditional restaurant with a similar menu.
 We offer you 10% discount if you are a student or under 18 on presentation of your card at the end of the experience.
 Follow this link for further explanations : Transparency

-We employ, in London, 10 to 12 permanent visually impaired guides.
-Nearly 50 permanent people in our staff in the world are visually impaired or deaf mute.
-Additional specialists are also available on call for special events such as private hires, corporate events (product launches for instance), official receptions, media launches, press events, sensory workshops, etc. The visually impaired are not only involved in the company as guide-serverss, the vice President of Ethik Investment Group is blind.
-We also have several blind and deaf mute consultants in Europe and a new spa concept using blind massage specialists.
+We employ, in London, 14 permanent visually impaired waitrers.
+Nearly 50 permanent people in our staff in the world are visually impaired or hard of hearing as our Silent bar is handled by a team of hard of hearing guides.
+Additional specialists are also available on call for special events such as private hires, corporate events (product launches for instance), official receptions, media launches, press events, sensory workshops, etc. Visually impaired people are not only involved in the company as guides/waiters, the vice President of Ethik Investment Group is blind.
+We also have several blind and hard of hearing consultants in Europe and a new spa concept using blind massage specialists.

 We had customers admitting to lick their chocolate sauce from their plates, as they felt freer!
 Some people met via an Internet chat room and decided to have their first “blind date” in the darkroom before eventually discovering their faces around a drink in the lit lounge.
 We also organize events in the dark such as reading and debates; and these events usually make amazing moments and memories!